Factor Investment Hero

 MSCI FaCS and factor box video

-MSCI has been setting global industry standards over the past 40+ years.
+MSCI has been setting global industry standards for more than 40 years.
 Our obsession with data and new insights leads us to our latest factor innovation.

 The FaCS report - ESG

-The FaCS report allows investors to understand what is driving their investments and help them build better portfolios.
+The FaCS report allows investors to understand what's driving their investments and helps them build better portfolios.

 In the report you’ll be able to:

-- Compare 11 GICS sectors factor exposures to understand the evolution of sectors and style factors
+- Compare 11 GICS sector factor exposures to understand the evolution of sectors and style factors

 Introducing Our Latest Factor Innovation - Part 2

-It is well established that Factors have historically been key drivers of risk and return in equity portfolios.
-Our research (Roisenberg, 2017) suggests that industry, country, currency and style Factors account for approximately 55% of the active return of a sample of approximately 882 actively managed global mutual funds over the September 2003 – December 2016 period.
-Within the Factor contribution, style Factors made up the largest portion of active returns - 35%.
+Factors have historically been key drivers of risk and return in equity portfolios.
+Our research (Roisenberg, 2017) suggests that industry, country, currency and style Factors account for approximately 55% of the active return of a sample of approximately 882 actively managed global mutual funds from September 2003 to December 2016.
+Within the Factor contribution, style Factors made up the largest portion of active returns – 35%.

-MSCI FaCS creates a common language and definitions around Factors to be used by a broader audience including asset owners, managers, advisors, consultants, and investors.
-Investment managers can use the framework to analyze and report Factor characteristics, while investors and consultants can use the data to compare funds using common Factor standard definitions.
+MSCI FaCS creates a common language and set of definitions around factors to be used by a broader audience including asset owners, managers, advisors, consultants and investors.
+Investment managers can use the framework to analyze and report factor characteristics, while investors and consultants can use the data to compare funds using common factor standard definitions.

 MSCI FaCS on funds

-Investors who use factors to help construct and manage portfolios need a common standard in order analyze funds and conduct due diligence.
-MSCI FaCS on Funds provides further insight into factor exposures and allows investors to use a common language for evaluating and comparing ETFs and Mutual Funds through MSCI FaCS’s 8 Factor Groups.
+Investors who use factors to help construct and manage portfolios need a common standard in order to analyze funds and conduct due diligence.
+MSCI FaCS on funds provides further insight into factor exposures and allows investors to use a common language for evaluating and comparing ETFs and mutual funds through MSCI FaCS’s eight factor groups.